top of page

 Initial Testing Results

-Calm Tech Institute evaluated four California hotels, with stays of minimum two nights each to experience properties beyond first-night adjustment.
+Calm Tech Institute quietly evaluated four California hotels, with stays of minimum two nights each to experience properties beyond first-night adjustment.

 • Ace Hotel, Palm Springs, CA